futtta/autoptimize/readme.txt

 `
 add_filter('autoptimize_filter_main_use_mbstring', '__return_true');`

-= The Shortpixel image optimizing notice cannot be dismissed? =

-In some rare cases the logic to dismiss the notice does not work due to the transient (WordPress cache) not keeping the dismissed state.
-If this happens you can use this code snippet to make the notice go away;

-`add_filter( 'autoptimize_filter_main_imgopt_plug_notice', '__return_empty_string' );`

 = Where can I get help? =

 You can get help on the [wordpress.org support forum](http://wordpress.org/support/plugin/autoptimize).
 If you are 100% sure this your problem cannot be solved using Autoptimize configuration and that you in fact discovered a bug in the code, you can [create an issue on GitHub](https://github.com/futtta/autoptimize/issues).
 If you're looking for premium support, check out our [Autoptimize Pro Support and Web Performance Optimization services](http://autoptimize.com/).